notjacobjun/Solitude-admin/README.md

 We are using the Google Calendar API for the event creation and management of these events.

 We also implemented the check in and checkout API.
-This checks the user's email with the email used to register for the event.
+This checks the appUser's email with the email used to register for the event.

 ## Local build